Centers & Departments

 The Department of Urology treats both malignant and benign diseases.
 Main examples of the former are kidney, urothelial, prostatic, and testicular cancers, and those of the latter are renal failure (dialysis), illnesses requiring renal taransplantation, adrenal tumors, dysuria, urinary incontinence, prostatic hypertrophy, ED, infertility, and pediatric urologic diseases.

 “Our department commonly performs minimally-invasive surgery, and provides various special outpatient services.”

-In addition to laparoscopic surgery for kidney cancer, prostatic cancer, and adrenal tumors, we actively provide minimally-invasive treatments, such as transurethral enucleation with bipolar (TUEB), which is our new surgical technique to treat prostatic hypertrophy.
+In addition to laparoscopic surgery and robotic surgery, we actively provide minimally-invasive treatments to treat prostatic hypertrophy.
 Our hospital is a country-leading medical center when it comes to this surgery.
 In addition, patients in need of special outpatient services can consult our medical experts.